 The New Year brings a new look at Green Hill Inc., with renovations throughout the Legacy building.
 Hallways and common areas including the dinning rooms, sitting areas, and activity rooms are being freshly painted with warm bright colors, and new carpeting installed.

 Renovations are taking place in the Legacy Ripple Building, named for Fanny Ripple of the Ripple Foundation, an original Green Hill trustee and valuable supporter of Green Hill over many decades of its nearly 148 years of service to the region.
 The station desk in the Ripple II nursing wing has been redesigned in beautiful textured wood, and lowered to enable face-to-face interaction from a seated position.
 Ripple nursing residence rooms have been reconfigured from semi-private to private rooms with flat screen televisions and new furniture.
 In-room, mounted and locked medicine boxes will be installed to eliminate the need for the use of traditional medicine carts.
-These changes bring Ripple nursing residences in-line with the ‘Culture Change’ environment of the Green Hill Green House® Homes, the first Green House Homes in New Jersey, which opened on the 20 acre West Orange New Jersey campus in 2011.
+These changes bring Ripple nursing residences in-line with the ‘Culture Change’ environment of the Green Hill The Villas at Green Hill, the first The Villas at Green Hill in New Jersey, which opened on the 20 acre West Orange New Jersey campus in 2011.

 The Mooring Wing has been freshly painted, carpeted with common areas and the dinning room refurbished.
 The Mooring Wing is named after a long serving, past board member Robert C. Moore, the son of several generations of Green Hill trustees who served from 1973 through 1992, and as President for many years.
 As has been Barker Hall, named for Mr. John Barker, one of multiple generations of Barker trustees of Green Hill, serving from 1958 and as Vice President from 1992-2001.
 The Garden Room, the library, lobby and main dinning have also been updated.